entrylevelitjobs/entrylevelitjobs.github.io/index.markdown

 ## Getting started
 {: .note }
 I'd suggest signing up for the weekly [News Letter](./newsletter/).
-We'll send you custom tailored lists of entry level IT jobs that you can apply to.
+Each week I'll send you a custom list of entry level IT jobs that you can apply to.

 {: .note }
 Coming soon, there will be some articles and things.

 ## About the project

-Entry Level Tech Jobs.us is &copy; 2024-{{ "now" | date: "%Y" }} by [Brian Borncamp](https://borncamp.github.io).
+Entry Level Tech Jobs.us is &copy; AGPLv3 2024-{{ "now" | date: "%Y" }} by [Brian Borncamp](https://borncamp.github.io).